c4ke2/c4ke2.github.io/src/game_rain.md

 The aim of this project was to get a feel for how things get finished, built, optimized, etc.

-Having minimal gameplay- and thus minimal oppurtunity for scope creep- was a goal from the beginning.
+Having minimal gameplay- and thus minimal opportunity for scope creep- was a goal from the beginning.

 <p  style="text-align: center;">
 	<img src="./img/rain/flowercave.jpg" alt="a cave with flowers" width=465px/>